 When the March Madness college basketball tournament tips off, students and fans across the country will reach for alcoholic beverages.
 The binge drinking that comes with the country’s most exciting basketball series puts an increased number of late-teens and twenty-somethings at risk of alcoholism.

 Upwards of 68 colleges and universities participate in the single-elimination tournament.
 That means the student bodies nationwide typically celebrate with keg parties and fill local bars to cheer their team.
 If you do the math, March Madness includes 67 tip-offs that equate to 134 schools over-indulging in alcohol during a three-week period.
 To says this opens the door to potential alcohol addiction would be something of an understatement.
-That’s why the experienced professionals at Serenity House Detox Florida in West Palm Beach want college basketball fans to learn about binge drinking and alcoholism.
+That’s why the experienced professionals at Serenity House Detox & Recovery Florida in Jupiter want college basketball fans to learn about binge drinking and alcoholism.
 If you’re ready to detox from alcohol, please contact our team today at 866.294.5306.

 How Does College Binge Drinking Increase Risk of Alcoholism?

 In many ways, the timing of March Madness creates a perfect alcoholism storm.
 The college tournament typically begins a day or two after the worst binge drinking event of the year: St. Patrick’s Day.
 For many, the sole purpose of the Irish holiday involves getting drunk.

 For college-age people, that misstep ushers in March Madness and a sustained three weeks of excessive drinking.
 This period consistently posts the highest annual beer sales.

 This Bermuda Triangle of binge drinking adds insult to sobriety injury because more than 50 percent of people 18-22 years old reportedly binge drink regularly.
 National alcohol abuse and alcoholism organizations typically define binge drinking in the following ways:

 - Females who consume four or more alcoholic beverages during a single occasion